vuejs/router/packages/docs/guide/essentials/dynamic-matching.md

 ]
 ```

-In this specific scenario we are using a [custom regexp](./route-matching-syntax.md#custom-regexp-in-params) between parentheses and marking the `pathMatch` param as [optionally repeatable](./route-matching-syntax.md#optional-parameters).
+In this specific scenario, we are using a [custom regexp](./route-matching-syntax.md#custom-regexp-in-params) between parentheses and marking the `pathMatch` param as [optionally repeatable](./route-matching-syntax.md#optional-parameters).
 This allows us to directly navigate to the route if we need to by splitting the `path` into an array:

 ```js
 this.$router.push({